The Catholic Worker at 90

 House of Hospitality: Foreword

-Summary: Celebrates the 25th anniversary of the C.W.
-Perceives freedom as the greatest gift to man from God, and advocates a four hour work day, child labor, private property as personal property and manual labor.
-Personalism works from the bottom up and reminds her readers that Jesus told people, not states, to perform works of mercy.
+Summary: Celebrates the 25th anniversary of the CW.
+Discusses finding joy in suffering, and the challenge of living one’s principles.
+Perceives freedom as the greatest gift to man from God, and reiterates CW principles of pacifism, anarchism, personalism, and agrarianism.
+Outlines CW view on private property and the importance of manual labor.
+Highlights personalism as working from the bottom up, reminding her readers that Jesus told people, not states, to perform works of mercy.
+Discusses the roles and personalities of key CW figures Peter Maurin and Ammon Hennacy.
 (DDLW #177).
-The Catholic Worker, May 1958, 1,3,11.
+The Catholic Worker, May 1958, 1, 11

 On Pilgrimage (May 1973)